theartofcomputerprogramming/meetup/README.md

 Binary trees and proof by induction!

 We wrap up the introduction to binary trees and threaded trees with two algorithms.
 Algorithm I (Insertion into a threaded binary tree) shows how to construct a threaded tree.
-Algorithm C (Copy a binary tree) may be used to copy binary trees that are threaded, unthreaded or have threads only on one side.
+Algorithm C (Copy a binary tree) may be used to copy binary trees that are threaded or unthreaded, or have threads only on one side.

 Section 2.3.1 has a number of exercises that flesh out many aspects of the material.
 We'll attempt a few.